January 09, 2004

 "What's your brand of sexy?" - Results:

 Romantic-Sexy....
 Your fantasies involve love, not lust.
-You are a fantastic kisser, wear high low casual dress and for very good reason: it's your favorite thing.
+You are a fantastic kisser, love wearing a dress and for very good reason: it's your favorite thing.
 You are sappy as hell, and you don't care who knows it.

 Again proving how incredibly wrong these things are: